myazureee/emplodir/README.md

 sudo systemctl start mysql.service
 ```

-4. Now MySQL ist installed.
+4. Now MySQL is installed.
 Before we can use MySQL we have to make some necessary changes for it to work flawlessly.
 First, Open up MySQL
 ```
 sudo mysql
 ```